AAFC-Bioinfo-AAC/template-repository/README.md

 ## About

-*Provide a summary, purpose, and key features of the project.*
+*Required section: Provide a summary, purpose, and key features of the project.*

 *Example **About**:*